Geodels/gospl/docs/inputfile.rst

 Hillslope processes in *gospl* is defined using a classical *diffusion law* in which sediment deposition and erosion depend on slopes (*simple creep*).
 The following parameters can be tuned based on your model resolution:

+a. :yaml:`shelfslope` specifies the shelf maximum slope when marine sediments are deposited.
+By default (when set to False), the sediment are allowed to be deposited up to sea-level,
-a. :yaml:`hillslopeKa` is the diffusion coefficient for the aerial domain,
+b. :yaml:`hillslopeKa` is the diffusion coefficient for the aerial domain,
-b. :yaml:`hillslopeKm` is the diffusion coefficient for the marine domain,
+c. :yaml:`hillslopeKm` is the diffusion coefficient for the marine domain,
-c. :yaml:`sedimentK` is the diffusion coefficient for sediment deposited by rivers entering the marine environment.
+d. :yaml:`sedimentK` is the diffusion coefficient for sediment deposited by rivers entering the marine environment.

 :yaml:`sea` key